wils0ns/oi/README.rst

 Notice the `command` attribute of the Namespace.
 It correspond to the name of the command invoked.

-Sub-command names are appended to its parent command to ensure a unique identifier is created.
+The sub-command name is appended to its parent command to ensure a unique identifier is created.